 Paula Savage a Mualgal woman from the Serganilgal clan group of Dabu on Moa Island, and the Kaurareg Nation of Muralag and Kiriri, transports visitors to the foreshores of her home, Moa Island.
 Her woven forms embody the lively scenes experienced at gath (low tide), invoking the traditional and cultural practices of food gathering and feasting around open fires on the beach.

 The sculptural weaves of Philomena Yeatman (Gunggandji and Kuku Yalanji) embody stories of life, connection, and culture in Yarrabah, using the traditional materials of her ancestral heritage.
-Her work is a powerful assertion her maternal connections and unbroken connection to culture.
+Her work is a powerful assertion of her maternal connections and unbroken connection to Culture.

 These contemporary expressions of traditional techniques and forms each enact ancestral knowledges and celebrate enduring or renewed intergenerational practice.
 Meditations on Country and culture, these vessels of knowledge, containers of connection, honour the women who bind the fabric of families and culture together.